 The Mayorga brand only uses the best 100% Arabica beans that are certified organic.

-Experience the taste of Italian espresso coffee beans with Café Don Pablo Classic.
+Experience the taste of Italian espresso with Café Don Pablo Classic.
 These beans are a medium-dark roast that gives you the sweet and bold blend of espresso coffee that authentic Italian coffee shops produce.

-These coffee beans offer you a rich dark chocolate flavor profile which a velvet consistency and a rich crema.
+These beans offer you a rich dark chocolate flavor profile which a velvet consistency and a rich crema.
 It’s low in acidity and full of body which results in a smooth finish.

 Café Don Pablo uses whole 100% Arabica beans that have been grown without the use of GMOs or pesticides.

-Here’s another brand that produces Italian espresso beans that are of the highest quality.
+Here’s another brand that produces Italian espresso that are of the highest quality.
 These beans are cultivated on mountains with high altitudes to produce the best moisture, flavonoids and notes.

-The Café De Loja beans are expertly dark roasted so they are not undercooked or burnt.
+The Café De Loja espresso coffee beans are expertly dark roasted so they are not undercooked or burnt.
 These are the best coffee beans for espresso machines, French presses and drip machines.
 You can make strong decadent espressos or milk-based lattes and cappuccinos with Café De Loja coffee.

 Café De Loja coffee has sweet and crisp fruity notes with a strong nutty aroma.
-These espresso beans produce the right amount of acidity for a bold finish but without the bitter aftertaste.
+These beans produce the right amount of acidity for a bold finish but without the bitter aftertaste.

 The beans are 100% whole Arabica sourced from sustainable farmers in Ecuador making it an organic and single-origin brand.